XOP/css-codeguide/README.md

 <!--mdMenu-->

 ## Intro

-To make it more transparent a couple words about the style guide.
+Couple welcome words about code guide specifics to take the most from using it:

-1. No matter if you are using css preprocessors or not.
-I mean it is much better if you are, but all information below might be apply to pure css also.
+1. Documentation provided is written with regards on using CSS preprocessor, [Stylus](https://learnboost.github.io/stylus/) in our case.
+However, common information is valid for vanilla CSS syntax.
-We are using stylus and all examples here is wrote down with stylus syntax.
+If you are not into preprocessors yet, check out the following popular tools you will most certainly find useful: [SASS/SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/), [Stylus](https://learnboost.github.io/stylus/), [PostCSS](https://github.com/postcss/postcss).

-2. This style guide is the result of our experience and was built under our eco system.
-However we provide a lot of links here to learn deeper different stuff.
+2. Current code guide is the result of the front-end team experience, so it might have project-specific and environment assumptions.
+To make it more friendly we provide useful links to cover blank spots and perhaps introduce useful tips on some topics.

-3. Feel free to fork it, make edits and use it inside your project.
+3. Feel free to fork it, edit and use inside your project.
+We will be happy to get feedback and know how it resolves your team issues, please do not hesitate to contact us!

 4. If you have any questions, comments or suggestions, please open an issue.

 ## Methodology